Starting Up Taxable Investing

 3. Thanks, Meghan.
 Glad it helped.
 I know I can be a bit hard to follow sometimes, so it’s good to know it made sense to someone.

-4. Avatar Meghan Fife says:
+4. Meghan Fife says:

 I was wondering about when I should start to invest in taxable accounts.
 It seems so intriguing, but you’re right that it’s important to max out your 401(k) and IRA before diving into these.